In this blog, Stephen Kellett and Mel Simmonds-Buckley describe their 2021 meta-analysis of outcome research into cognitive analytic therapy.

 Stephen Kellett & Mel Simmonds-Buckley

 Dr Stephen Kellett is a Consultant Clinical Psychologist & CAT Psychotherapist.
-He is IAPT Programme Director at the University of Sheffield’s Department of Psychology, an active member of the PEARLS Research Lab, and contributes to ACAT-accredited CAT Practitioner training.
+He works in an inpatient setting in the NHS and contributes to ACAT-accredited training programmes.
+He is also an Honorary Senior Lecturer at the University of Sheffield’s Clinical & Applied Psychology Unit and a member of the PEARLS Research Lab.

 If you would like to see a listing of recent research into CAT, visit our page on the CAT Evidence Base.